 On January 1, 2024, the world’s favorite mouse will enter the public domain.
-The Walt Disney Company, one of the greatest challengers to copyright law, has fought since 1976 to keep “Steamboat Willie,” the first Mickey Mouse animation, from the hands of other artists and creators.
+The Walt Disney Company, one of the most formidable challengers to copyright law, has fought since 1976 to keep “Steamboat Willie,” the first Mickey Mouse animation, from the hands of other artists and creators.

-But, what precisely does the clause mean?
+But what precisely does the clause mean?
 What powers does it allow and/or limit?

 Article I, Section 8, Clause 8 of the United States Constitution grants Congress the power “[t]o promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”

-Let’s take a look at the evolution of copyright law, from 1790 to the current day.
+Let’s take a look at the evolution of copyright law from 1790 to the current day.

 Lawmakers designed those rules to encourage inventors to disclose their new technology to the world.
 New inventors would receive an incentive through a limited-time monopoly.